fiatrete/OpenDAN-Personal-AI-OS/README.md

 There are two ways to install the Internal Test Version of OpenDAN:

 1. Installation through docker, this is also the installation method we recommend now
-2. Installing through the source code, this method may encounter some traditional Pyhont dependence problems and requires you to have a certain ability to solve.But if you want to do secondary development of OpenDAN, this method is necessary.
+2. Installing through the source code, this method may encounter some traditional Python dependence problems and requires you to have a certain ability to solve.But if you want to do secondary development of OpenDAN, this method is necessary.

 ### Preparation before installation